juulio/mosque-3d-render/README.md

 Go into the desired folder and type `git clone https://github.com/juulio/mosque-3d-render.git`

 3. **Install dependencies**
-Go into the recently cloned folder, make sure there's a package.json file and type `npm install`.
+Go into the recently cloned folder, make sure there's a **package.json** file and type `npm install`.
 When this command is properly finished, there will be a new **node_modules** folder.

-4. **Run the project**
+This folder will always be ignored by git.

+### Run the project
 To run the project type `gulp`.
-The project will load the project on a web browser.
+The project will be loaded on a web browser.
 Javascript files will not be minified.

 5. To build the project (dist) type `gulp build`.